The mission of the Long-Term Ecological Reflections program is to bring together

 reflects a keen awareness of the natural world and an appreciation for both

-scientific and literary ways of knowing are invited to apply for one-week
+scientific and literary ways of knowing are invited to apply for up to a two-week

 For the Andrews Forest Residencies, writers are